 Acho que a função var_dump (ou similares, como print_r e debug_zval_dump) é uma das mais úteis para se depurar alguns problemas em PHP.
 Ela avalia uma ou mais variáveis ou valores, mostrando informações sobre elas (tipo, classe, etc).
-Este recurso, no entanto, não existe nativamente em JavaScript.
+O var_dump, no entanto, não existe nativamente em JavaScript.
 Para prover esta solução em JavaScript, tentei implementar uma var_dump parecida com a de PHP.
 Como ela não consegue detectar recursividade infinita (quando um elemento aponta para algum que já foi mostrado), então criei o atributo "max_iteracoes", que pode ser configurado antes de se chamar a função.
 Com isso, a função previne loops infinitos.

 Linguagem: JavaScript